The A to Z of savings

 Interest rate: shows the gross, net and tax-free percentage return you will earn on your savings.
 This will depend on what kind of savings account you have opened.

 ISA allowance: the maximum amount you are able to deposit into your ISA over each tax year.
-You can save up to £20,000 for the tax year 2023/24.
+You can save up to £20,000 for the current tax year.
 The current rules for ISAs are subject to change by HMRC.

 ISA transfer: when you move money out of your current ISA into an ISA with another provider.
 In some cases this may incur a penalty – check with your existing provider.